rotki/docs/usage-guides/data-management/prices.md

 ---
-description: Adding manual latest and historical prices, and editing oracle-cached prices for assets.
+description: Add manual latest and historical prices that override oracle lookups in rotki, and view or edit the prices already fetched and cached from price oracles.
 ---

 # Managing prices